srizon/theme-engine/README.md

 **How to Handle:**
 1. **Normal Usage**: These warnings are harmless and don't affect functionality
-2. **Debug Mode**: Click the debug icon (⚙️) in the extension popup to enable detailed logging
-3. **Development**: Warnings are automatically shown in development mode
+2. **Development**: Warnings are automatically shown in development mode

 ### Common Issues